Tyari

 Tyari (ܛܝܵܪܹܐ) is an Assyrian tribe and a historical district within Hakkari, Turkey.
-The area was traditionally divided into Upper (Tyari Letha) and Lower Tyari (Tyari Khtetha)–each consisting of several Assyrian villages.
+The area was traditionally divided into Upper Tyari (Tyari Letha) and Lower Tyari (Tyari Khtetha)–each consisting of several Assyrian villages.
 Both Upper and Lower Tyari are located on the western bank of the Zab river.
 Today, the district mostly sits in around the town of Çukurca.
 Historically, the largest village of the region was known as Ashitha.
 According to Hannibal Travis the Tyari Assyrians were known for their skills in weaving and knitting.